CleverInsight/waddle-node-sdk/README.md

 `createMetric` method is used to create a metric.

-To create Bucked need to pass bucketId and metricId and also ,
+To create Bucked need to pass bucketId and metricId and data's like ,
-        user_id
+        user_id : string ,
-        name
+        name : string

 ### To fetch the metric details